we-are-va/we-are-va.github.io/_work/mooloolaba-music.md

     alt_text: ''
   headline: "<strong>Being spoilt for choice</strong>"
   content: |-
     We Are VA proudly produced three concepts.
-Our goal, as ever, with the brand design, is to make it difficult for the customer to pick a favourite.
+Our goal, as ever, with brand design, is to make it difficult for the customer to pick a favourite.
 The current brand was a narrow winner and as per the customer’s wishes, we tried a few amalgamations of all the concepts before refining and producing the end result.

     #### Speaking of end results…